regevs/gamma_smc/README.md

 Make sure that the installation paths are set, e.g. by appending `include` paths to the `CPATH` environmental variable, and `lib` paths to `LIBRARY_PATH` and `LD_LIBRARY_PATH` environmental variables.

+To compile, you need:
+- The linux OS
+- A processor that supports AVX2 instructions (run `lscpu | grep avx2` to confirm)
+- A modern C++ compiler (tested with gcc 8.5.0)

 Download and compile with:
 ```
 git clone https://github.com/regevs/gamma_smc